icarusrodrigues/Calculator-PyQt/README.md

 You can run the application executing the file [Calculadora.exe](Calculadora.exe).

-But if you want to run the application with Python, follow the following steps, running the commands in your terminal:
+But if you want to run the application with Python, clone this repository and follow the following steps, running the commands in your terminal:

 1. Create and activate your virtual environment:
 ```